 In space as in air

 What keeps you glued to the game, however, is something else.
 The gameplay and the show that comes with it.
-The campaign mission structure itself does not explore unfamiliar terrain.
+The campaign mission structure itself does not explore unknown terrain.
 Enter the arena of the level and take down several targets or defend others.
 There are some secondary objectives in the background as well as opportunities for changing objectives on the fly.
 Flying alongside an Imperial Star Destroyer, plunging into the space debris of ancient battles to escape enemies, and looking an enemy fighter in the eye before detonating it with blaster shots is priceless.

 The 8 hours of the Star Wars: Squadrons campaign will fly away pleasantly, thus composing a good tutorial extended to familiarize yourself with the commands and give an audiovisual show.
 Then we move on to multiplayer, where the mechanics learned during the story mode of Star Wars Squadron must begin to be applied with abundance in order to win over the enemy.